 For those of you who want to cut straight to the chase, these are the best VPNs for use in the UK or to access UK content and TV from outside the UK:

-- CyberGhost A fast low-cost VPN suitable for streaming and with strong privacy features.
+- CyberGhost Beginner friendly.
+Suitable for streaming content and with strong privacy features.

-- IPVanish Fast speeds and good privacy features.
+- IPVanish Fast connection speeds and good privacy features.
 Doesn’t reliably work with Netflix or iPlayer.

-- PrivateVPN An increasingly popular service with fast speeds.
-Good for streaming.
+- PrivateVPN An increasingly popular service with fast connection speeds.
+Good for streaming and online privacy.

 There are numerous VPN services to choose from but not all of them are suitable for streaming British content.
-To find the best VPNs for UK expats, we looked for services with the following qualities:
+To find the best VPN services for UK expats, we looked for services with the following qualities:

-- Capable of unblocking the most popular UK streaming services (BBC iPlayer, ITV Hub, All 4)
+- Unblocks popular UK streaming services (BBC iPlayer, ITV Hub, All 4)

-- Fast speeds and several UK servers to choose from
+- Fast connection speeds and several UK servers to choose from

 - Strong encryption